-- A mix or a single species may be used, but crops should be suitable for autumn sowing, fast growing and mainly frost tolerant to provide adequate ground cover overwinter - The main species should be Italian ryegrass, Westerwolds, rye, barley or oats.
-The minimum seed rate used for grasses should be 35kg/ha and for cereals 100kg/ha. - Brassicas such as oil/fodder radish and mustard may be used as the main species but only if established before 15th September.
-If used as the main or only cover crop species the minimum seed rate of oil/fodder radish should be 20kg/ha and for mustard 10kg/ha if drilled, or 12 kg/ha if broadcast. - Other species such as clover and vetches may also be included in the mix.
+• A mix or a single species may be used, but crops should be suitable for autumn sowing, fast growing and mainly frost tolerant to provide adequate ground cover overwinter

+- Brassicas such as oil radish and mustard may be used as the main species.
+If sown as a single species: - The minimum seed rate of oil radish should be 10kg/ha if August sown and 15kg/ha if September sown. - Mustard should be sown at 7.5kg/ha if drilled and 10kg/ha if broadcast. - Cereals such as oats and rye may be used as the main species.
+The minimum seed rate should be 80kg/ha if cereals are used as the main or only cover crop species. - Other species such as clover, vetch, phacelia, linseed, sunflowers and buckwheat may also be included in the mix.
 The seed rate of a mix of cover crop species should be sufficient to provide dense ground cover within a few weeks of establishment.